KlaraMartinsson/WorldWideWriters/README.md

 - Crispy Forms: Django Crispy Forms is a Python application that made my forms more user-friendly and visually appealing..
 - Bootstrap v5.0: Bootstrap is a framework to use for its easy responsiveness management tools and a lot more.
 I used it to make the website more available on all different screens and to reduce code work.
 - Cloudinary: Cloudinary has been a great tool to manage the websites storing and serving of images.
 It is a cloud-based media management platform.
-- ElephantSQL: Cloud based database storage.
+- ElephantSQL: ElephantSQL is a PostgreSQL database as a service.
+It is ueed as a cloud based database storage for the application's data.

 ### Tools